 Yesterday, the San Diego Union-Tribune‘s “Watchdog” team published a story that analyzed how $315,000 in San Diego County public money funded faith-based organizations.
+At the same time many people rely only just on the Brith Method to make a living.

 What the U-T might also have examined is how the newspaper itself will benefit from Neighborhood Reinvestment Program grants (aka, the Board of Supervisors’ “slush fund”).
 Thanks to Supervisor Ron Roberts and the Century Club of San Diego, the U-T has picked up an exclusive $45,000 advertising contract, more than half of which will be funded by tax dollars.